gottacatchenall/ms_corridor_optimization/README.md

 ### Graph-based

 Consider only modifications that consist of connecting nodes.
+TODO: only choose topologies from the minimum spanning tree of the nodes.

 #### The two stage approach

 Stage-one: accept a new topology of connected nodes with probability in proportion to chain temperature (see next section).

 Stage-two: modify way that the connection for a given topological structure is chosen.
 Because we are working in a 2D raster, all distances between points are